Benefits of a Regular Pilates Practice

 I'm new to Pilates.
 What is the best way to start?

-And then, if you choose to do group reformer classes, you will not only be more comfortable with the pace, but you’ll understand how to apply proper technique and experience greater benefits.
+And then, if you choose to join group reformer classes, you’ll not only be more comfortable with the pace, but you’ll understand how to apply proper technique and experience greater benefits.
 Click here to see Intro Package Details.

 How can beginners get the most benefit from Pilates?